Advertisement

 Lowest alertness, body temp nadir, deepest sleep drive

-"Shift work is the equivalent of constantly flying across time zones—except you never adjust because you keep flying back."
+"Shift work is the equivalent of constantly flying across time zones—except you never fully adjust because you keep flying back."

 02 The Real Health Risks